Scheduled Tasks

 Notes

-• If the scheduled time is in the past when you set it, the schedule modal warns that it will trigger immediately on the next heartbeat tick
+• If the scheduled time is in the past when you set it, the schedule modal warns that it will trigger on the next check.

-• The heartbeat checks for due schedules every 60 seconds, so there may be up to a one-minute delay after the scheduled time
+• Schedules are checked once per minute, so there may be up to a one-minute delay after the scheduled time.